 Community and collaboration

 You can use the ArcGIS API for Python Esri Community page to ask specific questions, suggest ideas for enhancements and improvements, connect with other users, and read recent blogs.
 You can also use the ArcGIS API for Python public GitHub repo to submit bugs, enhancement requests, and other issues.
-The team actively monitors these pages and greatly appreciates your feedback and suggestions, which guide our priorities for future API development.
-We encourage you to share your thoughts!
+The team monitors these pages very closely, and we use your feedback and suggestions to help us prioritize what we build into the API going forward!

 Commenting is not enabled for this article.